apshampa/Cinecode-Quiz/README.md

 ## Why Color?

-Color grading is one of the most emotionally loaded decisions in filmmaking yet it's invisible to most audiences.
+Color grading is one of the most important decisions in filmmaking yet it's overlooked and just experienced.
 A cold teal wash tells you something is clinical.
 Amber warmth signals nostalgia.
 A sudden shift to saturated red screams danger.

 CineCode makes this language *legible*.
 By extracting every frame's dominant hue and laying them out chronologically, it reveals patterns that even cinephiles rarely notice: